Computer Use Later In Life May Prevent Cognitive Decline - UrduPoint

 Computer Use Later In Life May Prevent Cognitive Decline

+Researchers found that using a computer, playing games, and participating in social activities may reduce the risk of mild cognitive impairment

-Islamabad (UrduPoint / Pakistan Point News / Online - 21st July, 2019) Researchers found that using a computer, playing games, and participating in social activities may reduce the risk of mild cognitive impairment.senior man playing video gamesNew research suggests that playing games, using a computer, and having a rich social life can keep mild cognitive impairment at bay.Our brains go through changes as we get older, and some people may experience issues with memory, thinking, or judgment.Mild cognitive impairment (MCI) is the stage between age-related cognitive decline and dementia however, MCI does not significantly affect daily life and activities.People with MCI tend to forget things, lose their train of thought or the thread of conversations, and feel overwhelmed by making decisions.
+Islamabad (UrduPoint / Pakistan Point News / Online - 22nd July, 2019) Researchers found that using a computer, playing games, and participating in social activities may reduce the risk of mild cognitive impairment.New research suggests that playing games, using a computer, and having a rich social life can keep mild cognitive impairment at bay.Our brains go through changes as we get older, and some people may experience issues with memory, thinking, or judgment.Mild cognitive impairment (MCI) is the stage between age-related cognitive decline and dementia however, MCI does not significantly affect daily life and activities.People with MCI tend to forget things, lose their train of thought or the thread of conversations, and feel overwhelmed by making decisions.

 According to the Centers for Disease Control and Prevention (CDC), more than 16 million people in the United States are living with cognitive impairment.MCI may increase the risk of dementia, but not everyone with MCI goes on to develop the condition.